Unboxed-Software/solana-course/content/token22-in-the-client.md

 Lastly, `index.ts` contains our `main` function.
 It currently only creates a connection and calls `initializeKeypair`.

-### 3. Create legacy and Token22 mints
+### 3. Create Token Program and Token Extension Program mints

-Let's start by creating new token mints using both the legacy Token program and the Token Extension program.
+Let's start by creating new token mints using both the `Token Program` and the `Token Extension Program`.

-Create a new file called `create-and-mint-token.ts` and add a function called `createAndMintToken`.
-As the name suggests it will create a mint and mint `mintAmount` tokens to a newly generated ATA for the `payer`.
-This function should take the following arguments:
+Create a new file called `create-and-mint-token.ts`.

+In this file we will create a function called `createAndMintToken`.
+As the name suggests it will create a mint, token account (ATA) and then mint some amount of tokens to that account.

+Inside this function we will be call `createMint`, `getOrCreateAssociatedTokenAccount`, and `mintTo`.
+The cool part is that this function we are creating is token program agnostic, so we'll be able to create both `Token Program` and `Token Extension Program` tokens within it just by passing in the desired program ID.
+That being said, here are the arguments we'll be passing into this function:

 - `connection` - the connection object to use
 - `tokenProgramId` - the token program to point to